badbatch/cts-types/README.md

 Without `d.cts` files, Typescript assumes the library only supports esmodules and throws an error when you try to `require()` the commonjs version of the library.
 For more information about this, read the Github issue about [NodeNext duel package resolution](https://github.com/microsoft/TypeScript/issues/50466).

 `cts-types` streamlines the process of generating `d.cts` files.
-Just install it as a dev dependency with `npm` and run the `cts-types build` command in your pipeline after generating the `d.ts` files.
+Just install it as a dev dependency and run the `cts-types build` command in your pipeline after generating the `d.ts` files.
 The script will not just copy and rename files, it will also update references to `.d.cts` and `.d.cts.map` in the content of a file.

-## Install package and dependencies
+## Install package

 ```sh
 # terminal